Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Continuous colorings

-Given a finite regular tree $T$, we describe how to solve $\Pi$ in $O(\log^* n)$ rounds with deterministic local algorithm.
+Given a finite regular forest $T$, we describe how to solve $\Pi$ in $O(\log^* n)$ rounds with deterministic local algorithm.
 The main technical difficulty is that $\fA$ assumes as an input an isomorphic copy of the rooted graph $B(\mathfrak{r},N)$, therefore we need to trick the algorithm whenever it is applied to a vertex that is close to a virtual half-edge.
-Similar argument appeared in \cite[Section~5.3]{Bernshteyn2021local=cont}.
-First, we produce a sequence $(c_k)_{k\leq N}$ of vertex labelings that solve the $k$-distance coloring problem on $T$ for every $k\leq N$.
-As $N\in \mathbb{N}$ is fixed, this requires $O(\log^* n)$ rounds.
-Second, we construct a solution to the $2N$-distance coloring problem.
-Inductively along the color classes, we extend $T$ and $(c_k)_{k\leq N}$ to a finite tree $T'$ and $(c'_k)_{k\leq N}$ such that $c'_k$ is a $k$-distance coloring of $T'$ for very $k\leq N$, and $B_{T'}(v,N)$ is isomorphic to $B(\mathfrak{r},N)$ for every $v\in V(T)$.
-Note that this is possible by a simple greedy algorithm as the number of colors that we can use to solve the $k$-distance coloring problem is $\ell_k=|B(\mathfrak{r},k)|$, and vertices in the same color class can do the extension independently as their distance is bigger than $2N$.
-This requires $O(\log^* n)+O(1)$ rounds.
-Finally, we apply $\fA$ to the isomorphism type of $(c'_k\upharpoonright B_{T'}(v,N))_{k\leq N}$ at every vertex $v\in V(T)$.
-It is routine to verify that this produces a $\Pi$-coloring of $T$ in $O(\log^* n)$ rounds. \end{proof}